AlphaSlayer1964/kemono-dl/README.md

 - `-l, --links LINK(s)` Downloads user or post links seperated by a comma (,)
 - `-f, --fromfile FILE` Download users and posts from a file seperated by a newline
 - `-o, --output FOLDER` Set path to download posts
-- `-a, --archive FILE` Downloads only posts that are not in provided archive file
+- `-a, --archive FILE` Downloads only posts that are not in provided archive file.
 - `-i, --ignore-errors` Continue to download post(s) when an error occurs
 - `-s, --simulate` Do not download users or posts and do not write to disk
 - `--date YYYYMMDD` Only download posts from this date.
 (Format: YYYYMMDD)